 The program is open to high school students who have completed their freshman, sophomore, or junior years and have successfully completed at least one high school level science and one high school level mathematics course.
-Applications to the program will be accepted beginning January 1, 2014.
+Applications to the program are currently being accepted!
 Admissions are made on a rolling basis with monthly reviews until the program is full (30 student capacity in each session).

 A limited number of need-based scholarships are available.
 To apply, send the following to the SEA Admission Office:

-Financial aid applications are due by April 20.
+Financial aid applications are due by April 20, 2017.
 Awards are determined after acceptance to the program; recipients will be notified by email.
-No awards will be determined prior to January 31.

 Year-round residents of Cape Cod and the Islands should contact Dale Dean firstname.lastname@example.org for information about SEA’s Cape & Islands Scholarship, a need-based scholarship for our neighbors.